akashdotdev/akashdotdev/README.md

 # 💫 About Me:
-Hi, I'm Anurag Anand, a dedicated developer specializing in creating dynamic and modern web applications with technologies like React, Node.js, and Next.js.
+Hi, I'm AAKASH KUMAR SINGH, a dedicated developer specializing in creating dynamic and modern web applications with technologies like React, Node.js, and Next.js.
 My expertise extends to building scalable APIs, managing AWS-based deployments, and handling complex authentication systems.
 I'm driven by a passion for efficiency, user-centric design, and clean, maintainable code.
 Currently, I'm managing live projects on AWS, deploying APIs, and solving real-world problems with Paytm merchant APIs for payment tracking.
 When I'm not coding, you might find me working on consumer rights advocacy.
 Let's build something amazing together!

 ## 🌐 Socials: